Carolina College of Natural Health Sciences

 Founder of Joyful Belly Ayurveda, John Immel, answers the question ‘What is Ayurveda?’

-Comments & Impressions of 'Kitchari For The American Kitchen'
+Comments & Questions About 'Kitchari For The American Kitchen'

 Do you like 'kitchari for the american kitchen'?
 Why or why not?
 What makes it unique?
 Is there something else you'd like to know about 'kitchari for the american kitchen'?